d12frosted/elpa-mirror/gnu/blist-readme.txt

   • `% n': Mark bookmarks whose name matches a regular expression.
   • `% l': Mark bookmarks whose location matches a regular expression.
   • `* c': Change the marks from OLD to NEW (using `read-char')
+  • `t': Toggle marks: an item is going to be marked if and only if it is currently not marked.

 3.9 Jump to bookmarks